 Greetings, forex friends!
-It’s a new month, which means another non-farm payrolls (NFP) report is coming our way this Friday at 1:30 pm GMT, which is very likely to give the Greenback a volatility injection.
+It’s a new month, which means another non-farm payroll (NFP) report is coming our way this Friday at 1:30 pm GMT, which is very likely to give the Greenback a volatility injection.

 And if you need to read up on what happened last time and what’s expected this time, then today’s edition of my Event Preview will help you out!